DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 "A hair's breadth can mean the difference between triumph and defeat."
 - Gain 10 Block.
 - Discard 1 Card.
-- If you do not take damage this turn, heal 1 Stress.
+- If you do not lose any Health this turn, heal 4 Stress.

 Cost:
 - 2 Generic Mana